DavidGeeraerts/module_system_SysPrep/README.md

-# module_system_SysPrep
+# :arrows_clockwise: module_system_SysPrep

-### Description
+### :page_with_curl: Description

 Automated processing of SysPrep.
 Likes to be on a [USB] flash drive; can run from other local storage.
 Log files will be stored where the program was executed from.

-### Download
+### :arrow_down: Download

 Can download just the commandlet:
 [Download](https://raw.githubusercontent.com/DavidGeeraerts/module_system_SysPrep/main/module_system_SysPrep.cmd) --right-click and "Save Link as..."

-## Process List
+## :white_check_mark: Process List

-0. Flush logged on user --usually the default user.
+:zero: Flush logged on user --usually the default user.

-1. Administrator, local configuration
+:one: Administrator, local configuration

-2. Users, cleanup local users
+:two: Users, cleanup local users

-3. Scheduled Task, cleanup
+:three: Scheduled Task, cleanup

-4. Windows Update
+:four: Windows Update

-5. Disk Check, for dirty bit
+:five: Disk Check, for dirty bit

-6. CleanMgr, run disk cleanup
+:six: CleanMgr, run disk cleanup

-7. Final reboot, in preparation for running SysPrep
+:seven: Final reboot, in preparation for running SysPrep

-8. SysPrep
+:eight: SysPrep

-### Instructions
+### :green_book: Instructions

 Best practice is to use external storage such as a USB Flash drive.